 “Two years of research resulted in a large-scale study that credibly confirms the superiority of our innovative sole design.
 True Motion running shoes were compared to the leading running shoes on the market (supported and neutral).
 166 legs of 83 runners were studied.
 200 variables per stance phase and over 1.3 million pieces of data were collected.”

-So for us, here at Accelerate, over three months ago we began our own testing.
+So for us, here at Accelerate, over a year ago we began our own testing.
 By running in the True Motion shoes.
 Initially, it took us a moment, well a couple of runs.
 Then something quite unusual happened.
 Off the five pairs we had out on test a unanimous ‘You’re not getting these back!’
 Now that is unusual.

 Feedback was extremely positive, even to the extent that those with the Solo, the True Motion ‘fast shoe’ was appearing for track and speed sessions.
 The warm up shoes were coming off, the Solo was going on.
 In every case.
 It’s still happening.